 Hauteville House is managed by the City of Paris and entry is by timed guided tour.
 The house is open April – September on Monday – Saturday, 10am-4pm.
 To book your timed tour arrive at the house and reserve the next available tour or contact Hauteville House on +44 (0) 1481 721911 or e-mail firstname.lastname@example.org .
 The House address is 38 Hauteville St Peter Port GY1 1DG and is a short walk up the hill from St Peter Port harbour.

-Accommodation on Guernsey – We stayed at Albany Apartments, a family friendly self catering holiday apartment in St Peter Port and we also stayed at St Pierre Park Hotel, a pleasant, 4 star hotel with golf course set in parkland beside a lake.
-Check hotel options and compare prices for Guernsey hotels.
+Accommodation on Guernsey – We stayed on Guernsey at Albany Apartments in St Peter Port, for comfortable self-catering holiday apartments that are ideal for families and at the St Pierre Park Hotel, a 4 star hotel with golf course set in parkland beside a lake.
+Check out more hotels on Guernsey with Booking.com

 Getting to Guernsey and Around – We flew to Guernsey with Aurigny Airlines who fly to Guernsey from Bristol and other UK destinations.
 You can also book flights with Blue Islands Airlines and take the ferry with Condor Ferries from Poole or Portsmouth.
 We picked up our hire car from Hertz at the airport, who are also able to deliver your hire car to your holiday accommodation.